CapTen101/DICOM-Metadata-Extract/README.md

 This Application automatically locates the DICOM image files from the project directory.
-It then extracts the necessary metadata out of them and stores it in a text file **DICOM_MetaData.txt** in the project directory.
+It then extracts the necessary metadata out of them and stores it in a text file **DICOM_MetaData.txt** in the project directory itself :innocent:

 Used libraries: [PixelMed JAVA DICOM Toolkit](http://www.pixelmed.com/dicomtoolkit.html)